What You Need to Know About Human Factors Engineer or Ergonomist

 - Adobe Systems Adobe Flash

-Becoming a Human Factors Engineer or Ergonomist
+What kind of Human Factors Engineer or Ergonomist requirements are there?

 What work experience do I need to become a Human Factors Engineer or Ergonomist?